roberthobblebottom/aiap19-Ng-Guangren-Ryan-680H/README.md

 f) Describe how the features in the dataset are processed (summarised in a table).
 TODO

-g) Explanation of your choice of models for each machine learning task.
+g)
+Both tasks uses RandomForests from sklearn:
 RandomForestClassifier
 RandomForestRegressor

-robust to outliers
+Rationale:
+High acurracy
+robust to outliers and noise (but I will still remove the outliers as found in the eda. probably has little effect including the outliers remover in the pipeline) handles combination of numerical and categorial. non parametic nture where it does not assume things about the distribution or correlations between x and y. but SimpleImputer requires all to be numerical so less likely to overfit than gradientboosting models and some linear regression models.

-less likely to overfite than gradientboosting models and some linear regression models.
+but the downside probabilty less accurate than gradientboosting models

-TODO

 h) Rational for metrics used: